aces/Loris/docs/wiki/99 - Developers/Creating a Module.md

 [See this file for an example](../../../modules/dicom_archive/php/dicomarchiverow.class.inc).

 ##### Row Provisioner.
 This file should be accompanied by a class `php/mynewmodulerowprovisioner.class.inc`.
-This file should contain the SQL statement used to query the database for data that will be consolidated into a Menu Filter row.
+Provisioners usually contain the SQL statement(s) used to query the database for data that will be consolidated into a Menu Filter row.

 [See this file for an example](../../../modules/dicom_archive/php/dicomarchiverowprovisioner.class.inc).

 #### Forms

-This type of module represents an HTML form and is used to submit data to the back-end.
+This type of page represents an HTML form and is used to submit data to the back-end.

 ### JavaScript files